 For Eardley a truly successful painting had to go deeper than a mere visual record, no matter how accurate… Her success lay in her ability to combine the acute, uncompromising painter’s eye with a warm human sympathy and understanding.

 Artist Cordelia Oliver.

 Often referred to as “painfully shy” (which is true) Eardley nevertheless maintained deep friendships and passionate relationships throughout her life.
-Although she lived in a time when being a lesbian was unacceptable to much of society, she was unapologetic about her sexuality.
+Although she lived in a time when being a lesbian was unacceptable to the majority of the society, she was unapologetic about her sexuality.
 She was self-aware and unashamed.
 However, she did live with depression for most of her life.
-Her father William Eardley returned from World War I traumatised by what he had seen.
-He never recovered, and killed himself when she was just 8 years old, though the truth was hidden from the Eardley children until they were adults.
+Her father William Eardley returned from World War I traumatized by what he had seen.
+He never recovered and killed himself when she was just 8 years old, though the truth was hidden from the Eardley children until they were adults.